Nairobi: Football

+Golf

-There are six golf courses within a 20 km radius of Nairobi.
+There are several golf courses within a 20 km radius of Nairobi.
 The oldest 18-hole golf course in the city is the Royal Nairobi Golf Club.
 It was established in 1906 by the British, just seven years after the city was founded.
-Other notable golf clubs include the Windsor Country Club, Karen Country Club, and Muthaiga Golf Club.
+Other notable golf clubs include the Windsor Golf Hotel and Country Club, Karen Country Club, VetLab Sports Club, Golf Park Golf Club, Kenya Railways Golf Club, Sigona Golf Club and Muthaiga Golf Club.

 The Kenya Open golf tournament, which is part of the European Tour, takes place in Nairobi.

+Equestrian Sports

 The Ngong Racecourse in Nairobi is the centre of horse racing in Kenya.

+The Kenya Open Polo tournament and other polo games are often hosted at the Nairobi Polo Club.

+The Horse Association of Kenya offices are located in Nairobi, at Racecourse.

+Rugby

-Rugby is also a popular sport in Nairobi with 8 of the 12 top flight clubs based here.
+Rugby is a popular sport in Nairobi with 8 of the 12 top flight clubs based here.

+The Rugby Football Union of East Africa (RFUEA) is hosted in Nairobi.

+Basketball

-Basketball is also a popular sport played in the city's primary, Secondary and college leagues.
+Basketball is a popular sport played in the city's primary, Secondary and college leagues.
 Many of the city's urban youth are basketball fans and watch the American NBA.

+Marathons

+Nairobi often hosts a number of marathons including: